Cesarbautista10/ISE_template_Pypip/README.md

-Here's your text with some corrections and improvements:

----

 # ISE_template_Pypip

 This repository is focused on building MicroPython projects using Thonny, a free code editor, and implementing new mechanics to cater to a wider audience.